denpeshkov/cs-notes/Go Interfaces Internals.md

 }
 ```

-The first word `tab` is a pointer to an **itable**, which contains information about the type of the interface, as well as the type of the data it points to
+The first word `tab` is a pointer to an **itable**, which contains information about the type of the interface, the type of the data it points to and a virtual method table

 The second word `data` is a pointer to the value (copy of the original) held by the interface.
-Values stored in interfaces might be arbitrarily large, but only one word is dedicated to holding the value in the interface structure, so the assignment allocates a chunk of memory on the heap and records the pointer in the `data` field
+Values stored in interfaces might be arbitrarily large, but only one word is dedicated to holding the value in the interface structure, so the assignment allocates a chunk of memory on the [heap](Heap%20Memory.md) and records the pointer in the `data` field

 Note that `data` points to the **copy of a value** used in the assignment.
 For example, copying an interface value (passing interface as a parameter) makes a copy of the value stored in the interface
 A copy is used because if a variable later changes, the pointer should have the old value, not the new one